 Application 4.10.
-An AC source delivers an electric tension of 12cos80πt(V) to a series RLC circuit where R = 4 ; L = 39.8 mF and C = 0.497 mF.
-Calculate the rms current, the peak voltages across each component and the average dissipated power in the resitor.
+An AC source delivers an electric tension of 12cos80πt(V) to a series RLC circuit where R = 4 ; L = 39.8 mF, and C = 0.497 mF.
+Calculate the rms current, the peak voltages across each component, and the average dissipated power in the resistor.

 Solution 4.10.
 Calculate first the capacitive and inductive reactances: